igorline/slither_wiki/Detector-Documentation.md

 ### Description

-Solc frequently releases new compiler versions.
+`solc` frequently releases new compiler versions.
 Using an old version prevents access to new Solidity security checks.
-We recommend avoiding complex pragma statement.
+We also recommend avoiding complex `pragma` statement.

 ### Recommendation

+Deploy with any of the following Solidity versions:
+- 0.5.11 - 0.5.13,
+- 0.5.15 - 0.5.17,
+- 0.6.8,
+- 0.6.10 - 0.6.11.
+Use a simple pragma version that allows any of these versions.
-Use Solidity 0.4.25 or 0.5.11.
-Consider using the latest version of Solidity for testing the compilation, and a trusted version for deploying.
+Consider using the latest version of Solidity for testing.

-## Unused state variables
+## Unused state variable
 ### Configuration
 * Check: `unused-state`
 * Severity: `Informational`